MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture.md

 </CENTER>
 ## Data Inputs

-# I DO NOT LIKE THIS FORMATTING
+>[!Important]
+>Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
 **Collaboration Data**|**Organizational Data**
 :-----:|:-----:
 Header information from emails|PersonId,Organization,ManagerId, Layer,Timezone,Level,Location, EffectiveDate|
 Header information from Meetings|At a minimum, the above data fields are required for the population scope that you are analyzing.

-Most organizations provide this data for the entire company to understand how the mailboxes being analyzed collaborate across the entire organization

-For more information see our Organizational Data Documentation
+Most organizations provide this data for the entire company to understand how the mailboxes being analyzed collaborate across the entire organization.
+Others, due to privacy concerns decide to exclude specific populations from the org data provided.
+See our  Organizational Data Documentation for details on how this could impact analysis.

->[!Important]
->Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
+# I DO NOT LIKE THIS FORMATTING NEED TO CHANGE ABOVE

 ## Data outputs